recigio/neo4j/README.md

 ```
 ## Exercício 2

-Exercise •.•.•.••

 2.1: Retrieve all movies that were released in a specific year.
 ```
 2.1 match(movie:Movie{released:2003}) return movie
 ```
-Exercise 2.2: View the retrieved results as a table
+2.2: View the retrieved results as a table
 ```
 2.2 Clicar no icone da tabela do resultado
 ```
-Exercise 2.3: Query the database for all property keys
+2.3: Query the database for all property keys
 ```
 2.3 CALL db.propertyKeys
 ```
-Exercise 2.4: Retrieve all Movies released in a specific year, returning their titles
+2.4: Retrieve all Movies released in a specific year, returning their titles
 ```
 2.4 match(movie:Movie{released:2006}) return movie.title,

 match(movie:Movie{released:2006}) return movie.title, movie.released, movie.rating
 ```
-Exercise 2.5: Display title, released, and tagline values for every Movie node in the graph.
+2.5: Display title, released, and tagline values for every Movie node in the graph.
 ```
 2.5 match(a:Movie) return a.title, a.released, a.tagline
 ```
-Exercise 2.6: Display more user-friendly headers in the table
+2.6: Display more user-friendly headers in the table
 ```
 2.6 MATCH (m:Movie) RETURN m.title AS `titulo`, m.released AS `lancamento`, m.tagline AS `slogan`
 ```